Qizhong-George-Guo/qizhong-guo/research/estuarine-processes.md

 ---
 layout: page
-title: "Watershed & Basin-Scale Environmental Studies"
+title: "Estuarine Processes & Environmental Systems"
-permalink: /research/watershed-basin-scale
+permalink: /research/estuarine-processes
 ---

-# Watershed & Basin-Scale Environmental Studies
+# Estuarine Processes & Environmental Systems

-Watersheds connect upland hydrologic processes with downstream rivers, estuaries, and coastal systems.
-My work in this area focuses on hydrology, sediment processes, river–estuary linkages, environmental restoration, and large-scale planning for resilience.
-These studies integrate hydrologic, hydraulic, ecological, and management perspectives and align closely with the Green–Grey–Blue–Intelligent (GGBI) approach to system-level resilience.
+My research in estuarine processes focuses on the physical dynamics of estuaries and tidally influenced coastal systems.
+These studies examine how tides, flows, and sediment interact across channels, bays, marshes, and wetlands, and how these processes influence environmental, ecological, and management outcomes.

 ## Research Themes

-- Watershed hydrology, rainfall–runoff processes, and flow generation
+- Tidal motion and propagation
+- Estuary–ocean exchange and salinity dynamics
-- Riverine hydraulics, sediment transport, and channel–floodplain dynamics
+- Bay–marsh flow, sediment exchange, and wetland stability
-- Linkages between watershed conditions and estuarine/coastal responses
+- Hydrodynamic processes shaping estuarine habitats and morphology
-- Water quality, ecosystem processes, and environmental restoration
+- Physical processes supporting coastal wetland and estuarine restoration
-- Watershed-scale flood risk, multi-hazard interactions, and mitigation strategies
-- Basin-scale planning and long-term environmental strategies
+- Linkages between hydrodynamics, sediment processes, and environmental conditions
-- Effects of land use, climate variability, and watershed management practices
-- Integrated assessment frameworks combining science, engineering, and policy
+- Interactions between upriver freshwater inflows and coastal forcing

 ## Selected Contributions

 Examples of work in this area include:

-- Analyses of watershed hydrology, sediment dynamics, and river–estuary interactions
-- Studies of long-term flood risk, resilience strategies, and watershed-scale management
+- Studies of tidal propagation and flow adjustment in estuarine channels
-- Applied work on major systems, such as the Mississippi River Basin and tributary watersheds
-- Environmental planning efforts addressing resilience, restoration, and system-wide impacts
+- Analyses of interactions among bays, tidal flats, and marsh systems
+- Research on sediment transport affecting coastal wetland morphology and resilience
+- Hydrodynamic and sediment studies used to support restoration and conservation planning
-- Integration of watershed modeling with downstream estuarine and coastal process studies
+- Integration of estuarine processes with watershed and coastal system analyses
-- Contributions to multi-scale synthesis connecting inland hydrology to coastal resilience
-- Development of conceptual and planning frameworks for watershed-scale resilience

 ## Related Publications

-Selected publications related to watershed hydrology, riverine processes, sediment transport, and basin-scale studies will be added here.
+Selected papers and reports related to estuarine hydrodynamics, sediment processes, and coastal environmental systems will be added here.

 [Back to Research Contributions →](/research)